Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/02-using-gmio/single_aie_gmio.md

 	adf::connect<>(k_m.out[0], gmioOut.in[0]);
 ```

-The GMIO instantiation `gmioIn` represents the DDR memory space to be read by the AI Engine and `gmioOut` represents the DDR memory space to be written by the AI Engine.
-The creator specifies the logical name of the GMIO, burst length (that can be 64, 128, or 256 bytes) of the memory-mapped AXI4 transaction, and the required bandwidth in MB/s (here 1000 MB/s).
+The GMIO instantiation `gmioIn` represents the DDR memory space that you read using the AI Engine.
+The `gmioOut` instantiation represents the DDR memory space you write using the AI Engine.
+You (the creator) specify the GMIO's logical name, burst length (64, 128, or 256 bytes) for the memory-mapped AXI4 transaction, and required bandwidth in MB/s (here 1000 MB/s).

-Inside the main function of `aie/graph.cpp`, two 256-element ``int32`` arrays (1024 bytes) are allocated by `GMIO::malloc`.
-The `dinArray` points to the memory space to be read by the AI Engine and the `doutArray` points to the memory space to be written by the AI Engine.
-In Linux, the virtual address passed to `GMIO::gm2aie_nb`, `GMIO::aie2gm_nb`, `GMIO::gm2aie`, and `GMIO::aie2gm` must be allocated by `GMIO::malloc`.
-After the input data is allocated, it can be initialized.
+Inside the main function of `aie/graph.cpp`, you allocate two 256-element ``int32`` arrays (1024 bytes) using `GMIO::malloc`.
+The `dinArray` points to the memory space you read using the AI Engine.
+The `doutArray` points to the memory space you write using the AI Engine.
+In Linux, you must allocate the virtual address passed to `GMIO::gm2aie_nb`, `GMIO::aie2gm_nb`, `GMIO::gm2aie`, and `GMIO::aie2gm` using `GMIO::malloc`.
+After you allocate the input data, you can initialize it.

 ```cpp
 int32* dinArray=(int32*)GMIO::malloc(BLOCK_SIZE_in_Bytes);
 int32* doutArray=(int32*)GMIO::malloc(BLOCK_SIZE_in_Bytes);
 ```

-`doutRef` is used for golden output reference.
-It can be allocated by a standard `malloc` because it does not involve GMIO transfer.
+Use `doutRef` for a golden output reference.
+You can allocate it by a standard `malloc` because it does not involve GMIO transfer.

 ```cpp
 int32* doutRef=(int32*)malloc(BLOCK_SIZE_in_Bytes);
 ```

-`GMIO::gm2aie` and `GMIO::gm2aie_nb` are used to initiate read transfers from the AI Engine to DDR memory using memory-mapped AXI transactions.
+Use `GMIO::gm2aie` and `GMIO::gm2aie_nb` to initiate read transfers from the AI Engine to DDR memory using memory-mapped AXI transactions.
 The first argument in `GMIO::gm2aie` and `GMIO::gm2aie_nb` is the pointer to the start address of the memory space for the transaction (here `dinArray`).
 The second argument is the transaction size in bytes.
 The memory space for the transaction must be within the memory space allocated by `GMIO::malloc`.
-Similarly, `GMIO::aie2gm` and `GMIO::aie2gm_nb` are used to initiate write transfers from the AI Engine to DDR memory. `GMIO::gm2aie_nb` and `GMIO::aie2gm_nb` are non-blocking functions that return immediately when the transaction is issued.
+Similarly, use `GMIO::aie2gm` and `GMIO::aie2gm_nb` to initiate write transfers from the AI Engine to DDR memory.
+When you issue the transaction with the non-blocking functions `GMIO::gm2aie_nb` and `GMIO::aie2gm_nb`, they return immediately.
 They do not wait for the transaction to complete.
 In contrast, the functions, `GMIO::gm2aie` and `GMIO::aie2gm` behave in a blocking manner.

 ```cpp
     gr.gmioIn.gm2aie(dinArray,BLOCK_SIZE_in_Bytes);